MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 ### Initialize e-Commerce

-To initialize e-Commerce, follow m these steps.
+To initialize e-Commerce, follow these steps.

 1. Switch to the **e-Commerce (Preview)** tab.
-1. After reviewing the Preview consent, click **Setup**.
+1. After reviewing the preview consent, click **Setup**.
 1. Enter a name for **e-Commerce tenant name**.
 However, note that this will be visible in some of the URLs pointing to your e-Commerce instance.
 1. For **Retail cloud scale unit name**, select your RCSU from the list (list should only have one option).
 1. **e-Commerce geography** is automatically populated and cannot be changed.
 1. Click **Next** to continue.
 1. For **Supported host names**, enter any valid domain (e.g. www.fabrikam.com).
-1. For **AAD security group for system admin**, enter the AAD SG ID that you wish to use as e-Commerce system admin group.
+1. For **AAD security group for system admin**, enter the AAD security group ID that you wish to use as e-Commerce system administrator group.
-1. For **AAD security group for ratings and review moderator**, enter the AAD SG ID that you wish to use as Ratings and Reviews moderator group.
+1. For **AAD security group for ratings and review moderator**, enter the AAD security group ID that you wish to use for the Ratings and Reviews moderator group.
-1. Leave the **B2C** values empty (7 fields that start with B2C).
+1. Leave the **B2C** values empty for the 7 fields that start with "B2C".
 1. Leave **Enable ratings and review service** enabled.
 1. Click **Initialize**.
 1. You are returned to the **Retail management** view with the **e-Commerce (Preview)** tab activated.
 Your e-Commerce initialization has started.
 1. Before proceeding, wait until your e-Commerce initialization status is **INITIALIZATION SUCCESSFUL**.
 1. Under **LINKS** on the bottom right.
 	* Make note of the link **e-Commerce site**.
-This is the link to the root of your C2 site.
+This is the link to the root of your e-commerce site.
 	* Make note of the link **e-Commerce site management tool**.
-This is the link to the site management tool (C1 authoring tool).
+This is the link to the site management tool.

 ## Next steps

-To continue the process and start configuring your Commerce preview environment, see [Configure a Commerce preview environment](cpe-post-provisioning.md).
+To continue the process and start configuring your Commerce preview environment, proceed to [Configure a Commerce preview environment](cpe-post-provisioning.md).

 ## Additional resources